AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 Regular exercises and a balance died are essential for maintaining  good health and preventing various chronic diseases.
 Implementing new technology in education improves learning but requires significant investment and teacher training,

 I had a conversation with my professor.
-I am a student in the university and i'm studying urban studies.
+I am a student in the university and I'm studying urban studies.
 I haven't finished my degree yet and it's issue for me if I wanna continue my education or go to the job.
+The professor advised me to work couple of years and decide whether a degree is worth it.
+I had a conversation with my professor about the law grades I got in the English writing test.
+My professor suggested that I use Academic essays.
+I agreed with my professor and said that I'd begun using these online resources right away.